-- 2 TBS Witch Hazel (Scratch Mommy loves this Witch Hazel)
+- 2 TBS Witch Hazel (Scratch Mommy loves this easy witch hazel recipe)

 - ¼ tsp Vitamin E Oil

-- A Small Container to put your DIY Eye Makeup Remover in (These quilted 4oz Jelly Jars from Ball make fabulous, reusable storage containers)
+- A Small Container to put your DIY Eye Makeup Remover in (find containers in our Pronounce Skincare Herbal Boutique)

 Combine all of your ingredients in a small container that can be easily sealed.
 Using a cloth, cotton ball, or Q-Tip, dab a small amount onto your skin and wipe off your makeup.
 When your makeup is removed, either clean off the remaining amount with a dry towel or massage it into your skin to receive the full nourishing benefits of the ingredients.
 If your ingredients separate after being stored for a while gently shake the container to combine them again.